Fluent Commerce Logo

 Essential knowledge

-The Inventory Reference Module is the foundation for inventory related implementations.
+The Inventory Reference Module is the foundation for inventory-related implementations.
 It provides reference Workflows for inventory ingestion and processing.
-Extensible by design, use this Module as a base to build a solution to the needs of your customers.
+Extensible by design, use this Module as a base to build a solution to your customers' needs.

 • Learn how to enable the Inventory Module for your system.